Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/content-based-recommendations.md

 <div class="info-badge">All example request URLs on this page are relative to the application root.
 For instance, if the web application is deployed at http://10.0.0.10:8080/api and the example says to request <code>/recommend/contextual</code>, the full URL would be http://10.0.0.10:8080/api/recommend/contextual.</div>

-## Retrieving articles based on content similatity
+## Retrieving articles based on content similarity

 To receive content-based recommendations for existing article, do the request: